-✓☑ = Yes: X⊠= No ----------------------------------- COMMUNICATION 1.
-1. COMMUNICATION & AWARENESS BUILDING A communication/awareness building plan is in place and executed by the hotel that: Was developed in partnership with the Ministry of Health/Tourism and other industry stakeholders Assures visitors and guests that operations are in a manner that minimizes their health risk and that of residents at the destination Ensures that staff and guests fully understand the adjustments to the travel and work experience in the new COVID-19 environment Reinforces messaging on arrival with signage and the use of hotel in-house TV informational channels, flyers and in-room reading material 2. .
-FACILITY SIGNAGE PROGRAM A signage program is in place to reinforce the guest experience for quality and safety during their stay A signage program has been implemented for guests that specifically encourages proper hygiene Signage displays that may result in customer gatherings are avoided Signage has been placed throughout back-of-house areas reminding employees to practice physical distancing Signage is in place to encourage staff and guests to report if they have symptom of illness Signage is specifically posted in the employee break room and cafeteria, and other areas employees frequently enter or exit Health and hygiene reminders are placed at high- traffic areas on property, including the front lobby and other front-of-house areas Signage continue to reinforce and remind employees of the proper way to wear, handle and dispose masks, when and how to wash hands, when gloves should be used, proper sneezing etiquette and to avoid touching their faces
+✓☑ = Yes: X区 = No - □ = Not Applicable COMMUNICATION 1.
+1. COMMUNICATION & AWARENESS BUILDING A communication/awareness building plan is in place and executed by the hotel that: Was developed in partnership with the Ministry of Health/Tourism and other industry stakeholders Assures visitors and guests that operations are in a manner that minimizes their health risk and that of residents at the destination Ensures that staff and guests fully understand the adjustments to the travel and work experience in the new COVID-19 environment Reinforces messaging on arrival with signage and the use of hotel in-house TV informational channels, flyers and in-room reading material Ensures that the experience that will be orchestrated by the hotel is conveyed in advance of arriving visitor 2.
+P. FACILITY SIGNAGE PROGRAM A signage program is in place to reinforce the guest experience for quality and safety during their stay A signage program has been implemented for guests that specifically encourages proper hygiene Signage displays that may result in customer gatherings are avoided Signage has been placed throughout back-of-house areas reminding employees to practice physical distancing Signage is in place to encourage staff and guests to report if they have symptom of illness Signage is specifically posted in the employee break room and cafeteria, and other areas employees frequently enter or exit 0 Health and hygiene reminders are placed at high- traffic areas on property, including the front lobby and other front-of-house areas Signage continue to reinforce and remind employees of the proper way to wear, handle and dispose masks, when and how to wash hands, when gloves should be used, proper sneezing etiquette and to avoid touching their faces